 We have negotiated a group rate with REIC of $250 per household, for 8+ households, for a basic list of 87 contaminants.
 All analytes listed in our contract with REIC will be analyzed in a legally defensible manner, using documented laboratory Standard Operating Procedures that incorporate appropriate quality control procedures, should we ever need to use this data in a court of law.

 In addition to the basic list, we will test for dissolved methane/ethane, and gasoline and diesel/oil range organics.
-See details below.
+See details with costs below.

 A. $250 basic list of 87 contaminants per household.
 Appendix I Analytes Parameters & Minimum Detection Levels 5-31-18